RyanWhited/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-  - Campaigns with goals less than $5,000 have the highest rate of success at over 73% (76% less than $1,000).
+  - Campaigns with goals less than $5,000 have the highest rate of success at over 73% or better.
+Less than $1,000 goals saw 76% success rate.
   - Goals between $5,000 - $25,000 have around a 50% success rate.
   - Campaigns over $25,000 have a 27% or less success rate.